PySimpleGUI/PySimpleGUI/PySimpleGUIWeb/readme.md

 PySimpleGUIWeb enables you to run your PySimpleGUI programs in your web browser.
 It utilizes a package called Remi to achieve this amazing package.

-At the moment (Jan 26 2019) these elements are operational:
-* Text
-* Single line text input
-* Multiline Input
-* Multiline Output
-* Listbox
-* Combobox
-* Checkbox
-* Slider
-* Spinner (numbers only...hardcoded to 0 to 100)

 ## Engineering Pre-Release   Version 0.4.0